 Your Spouse Has Not Lied to You About Anything Important

 If your spouse has lied to you in the relationship, you may need to take a close look at whether or not you can trust your spouse to be truthful and sincere during the mediation.
 If your spouse has lied to you about an affair, you may understandably be afraid to believe anything your spouse tells you, especially if you only recently discovered the deceit.
 But this doesn't necessarily mean that your spouse will lie about other crucial aspects of the relationship, such as finances and property.

 If your spouse has lied to you about property or finances, you have a different problem.
 It might not be wise for you to rely on the voluntary exchange of information.
 You may want to consult a lawyer about other ways to verify important facts independently.
 You may even need to ask the lawyer to conduct legal discovery of the facts and records to give you a complete financial picture before starting mediation and attempting to negotiate a settlement.
 It may also be important to work closely with a lawyer or financial adviser during mediation to develop settlement options that don't rely on your spouse to provide information in the future.

 You Can Disagree With Your Spouse Without Saying or Doing Things You Later Regret

 If this statement is true, you have the ability to stand up for yourself during a conflict with your spouse without losing control of your own behavior.
 You don't need to be perfect to have a good experience in mediation.
 After all, helping you communicate constructively is one of the mediator's main jobs.
-But, if your emotional reactions to your spouse are so strong that even attempting this seems impossible, then mediation may not be the right thing for you just now.
+But, if your emotional reactions to your spouse are so strong that even attempting this seems impossible, then mediation may not be right for you just now.

 You Are Not Easily Intimidated by Your Spouse